 My biggest thanks go to Rebecca Wirfs-Brock for giving me her time, feedback, and insights as I wrote this experience report.
 I want to thank her even more for being one of the most significant role models and inspirations in my career.
 Rebecca is kind-hearted, full of knowledge and wisdom, and an honest person.
 I loved working with you on this report.

 I would also like to thank the entire Domain-Driven Design community, which has helped me to continuously improve.
-I want to name some specific people from the DDD community: Eric Evans, who started DDD; Mathias Verraes for starting my practical journey into DDD; Alberto Brandolini for all his insights but especially for creating EventStorming; and Ruth Malan for all the insights she shares about software architecture.
+I want to name some specific people from the DDD community: Eric Evans, who started DDD; Mathias Verraes for starting my practical journey into DDD; Alberto Brandolini for all his insights but especially for creating EventStorming; Ruth Malan for all the insights she shares about software architecture; and Nick Tune for all his insights in Socio-technical architecture.
 I must also thank all my colleagues at Xebia who support me and give me constant insight.

 I must end with thanking the most important person in my life, my beautiful wife, Vanessa Baas-Schwegler.
 Without her intelligence, feedback, kindness, and her being “almost” always right, I would never be the person I am today.